meeDamian/simple-qemu/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/meeDamian/simple-qemu) ![](https://github.com/meeDamian/simple-qemu/workflows/Build%20%26%20deploy%20qemu%20on%20a%20git%20tag%20push/badge.svg)

-This project aims to make cross-compilation, and running programs compiled for a different CPU architecture _simple_.
+This project aims to make cross-compilation, and running programs and images built for a different CPU architecture _simple_.

-Currently the only **host** architecture supported is `amd64` (AKA `x86_64`), and architectures that can be emulated are:
+Currently the only **host** architecture supported is `amd64` (AKA `x86_64`), while the architectures that can be emulated are:

 1. `arm` (AKA `arm32v7`)
 1. `aarch64` (AKA `arm64v8`, `arm64`)